m417z/ntdoc/descriptions/ntquerymultiplevaluekey.md

 ### BufferLength

-Pointer to value specifing length of `DataBuffer`, in bytes.
+Pointer to value specifying length of `DataBuffer`, in bytes.

 ### RequiredLength